simplyandyg/formykids/blog/writing-ideas.md

 - Be open and vulnerable, but don't get walked on.
 Limit the numbers of times a single person can screw you over.
 - Active Listening
 - life is about relationships, not money - https://twitter.com/simplyandyg/status/1460313930094555139?t=lOwPAMaC0c3_shRvA-_L7A&s=19
+- always remember your not better than anyone else.
+Treat everyone with respect because at the end of the day you're still a parasitic spawn that fell out of your mother's vagina covered in slime and shit while flying on a space rock in a circle around a ball of fire.
+And there's trillions of those rocks and balls of fire.
+And your just the tiniest speck of dust in the sands of time and space.
+(Include other similar quotes)
 - Take time to do things you enjoy no matter how "busy" you are. - leading into Essentialism.
 Strip away the things that are not important to you or your goals.
 - Do the right thing
 - Why doing the right thing can so often have difficult or hurtful consequences - why making people upset doesn’t mean you necessarily did the wrong thing - why often you can try to become a better person and it feels impossible because things keep going wrong and how to deal with it